pennsignals/publish_docker-compose/README.md

 # Docker-Compose Publish

-A GitHub Action that builds and publishes containers from docker-compose file
+A GitHub Action that builds and publishes containers from docker-compose file to the current github repository

 ## Features